astronomer/astronomer/docs/ee-operator.md

 Resource quotas determine how many resources (CPU and RAM) are reserved for a particular namespace on a Kubernetes cluster.
 Since each airflow deployment runs in its own namespace, quotas can be modified for _each_ Airflow instance.

-The first thing to try when a pod is unscheduleable is to make sure the resource quoata for that namespace lines up with what is being requested.
+The first thing to try when a pod is unscheduleable is to make sure the resource quota for that namespace lines up with what is being requested.

 ```
 `kubectl get resourcequotas`